Parole Officer jobs in Louisiana

 • Baton Rouge, LA OTHER

-This vacancy is located at Central Office in Baton Rouge, Louisiana.
+• This vacancy is located at the Baton Rouge Regional Office in Baton Rouge, Louisiana.

 The Office of Juvenile Justice will receive a list of eligible applicants ONLY from the people who respond to this posting.